 Please give what you can and make a difference to the King George VI Memorial Home.

-For Young Life in Freetown, I'm Inyillah Borteh Conteh reporting.
+For Young Life in Freetown, I'm Inyilla Borteh Conteh reporting.